Canisius High grad Blake Haubeil determined to turn dream job with Titans into NFL career

 If Haubeil makes the final 53-man roster, he won’t be the only Western New York native on the team.
 Grand Island’s Brett Kern has been the Titans’ punter since 2009.

 Haubeil and Kern share the same personal kicking coach in Sam Watts.
-Surprisingly, Haubeil has never met the two-time All-Pro Kern – with Haubeil citing age difference as the main reason they haven’t crossed paths.
-Haubeil, who committed to Ohio State prior to his junior season at Canisius is 22, while Kern is 35.
+Surprisingly, Haubeil has never met the two-time All-Pro Kern, with Haubeil citing age difference as the main reason they haven’t crossed paths.
+Haubeil, who committed to Ohio State prior to his junior season at Canisius, is 22.
+Kern is 35.

+Canisius High graduate and Amherst native Blake Haubeil will not kick for Ohio State in Monday night's national championship game after he announced that he had tested positive for Covid-19.

 That will change once Haubeil reports for minicamp, although he’s not sure when he leaves for the Music City.

-Haubeil admits he felt a little blue after not hearing his name called during the seven-round NFL Draft over the weekend.
-However, he’s also realist.
+Haubeil admits he felt a little blue after not hearing his name called during the seven-round NFL draft over the weekend.
+However, he’s also a realist.
 He understands kickers and punters rarely get picked during the league’s annual selection meeting.

 The good thing about not being drafted is at least he had control over which team to sign with as an undrafted free agent.